interledger/rfcs/0003-interledger-protocol/0003-interledger-protocol.md

 ### Model of Operation

+#### Without Holds ("Optimistic Mode")

-The model of operation for transmitting funds from one application to another is illustrated by the following scenario:
+The protocol MAY be used without the security provided by holds -- sometimes referred to as "Optimistic Mode".
+The model of operation for transmitting funds from one application to another without holds is illustrated by the following scenario:

-> We suppose the source and destination hold accounts on different ledgers connected by a single connector.
+We suppose the source and destination have accounts on different ledgers connected by a single connector.

+        (1)                                               (11)
+    Application                                       Application
+           \                                              /
+           (2)                    (6)                  (10)
+    Interledger Module    Interledger Module    Interledger Module
+              \               /       \                /
+               (3)          (5)       (7)            (9)
+              LLI-1       LLI-1      LLI-2         LLI-2
+                 \   (4)   /             \    (8)   /
+              Local Ledger 1           Local Ledger 2

-> The sending application chooses an amount and calls on its local interledger module to send that amount as a payment and passes the destination address and other parameters as arguments of the call.
+1. The sending application chooses an amount and calls on its local interledger module to send that amount as a payment and passes the destination address and other parameters as arguments of the call.

-> The interledger module prepares an ILP header and attaches the data to it.
+2. The interledger module prepares an ILP packet and attaches the data to it.
 The interledger module determines a destination account on the local ledger for this interledger address.
 In this case it is the account of a connector.

-> It passes the chosen amount and the local destination account to the local ledger interface.
+It passes the chosen amount and the local destination account to the local ledger interface.

-> The local ledger interface creates a local ledger transfer, then authorizes this transfer on the local ledger.
+3. The local ledger interface creates a local ledger transfer, then authorizes this transfer on the local ledger.

+4. The ledger executes the transfer and notifies the connector.

-> The transfer arrives at a connector host via the local ledger interface.
-The local ledger interface extracts the ILP header and turns it over to the connector's interledger module.
-The interledger module determines from the interledger address that the payment is to be forwarded to another account in a second ledger.
+5. The connector host's local ledger interface receives the notification and passes it to the interledger module.

+6. The connector's interledger module extracts the ILP packet from the notification and determines from the interledger address that the payment is to be forwarded to another account in a second ledger.
 The interledger module converts the amount according to its locally available liquidity and determines the local account on the other ledger corresponding to the destination host.
-It calls on the local ledger interface for the destination ledger to send the transfer.
+It calls on the local ledger interface for the destination ledger to send the transfer, which includes the same ILP packet.

-> This local ledger interface creates a local ledger transfer and authorizes it.
+7. This local ledger interface creates a local ledger transfer and authorizes it.

+8. The ledger executes the transfer and notifies the destination host.

-> At the destination host the ILP header is extracted by the local ledger interface and handed to the interledger module.
+9. The destination host's local ledger interface receives the notification and passes it to the interledger module.

-> The interledger module determines that the payment is for an application in this host.
-It passes the data to the application, passing the source address and other parameters as results of the call.
+10. The interledger module extracts the ILP packet and determines that the payment is for an application in this host.
+It passes the transfer data to the application.

+11. The destination application receives the notification of incoming funds and reacts accordingly.

+#### With Holds ("Universal Mode")

+The protocol MAY be used with transfer holds to ensure a sender's funds are delivered to the destination or returned to the sender's account.
+The model of operation is illustrated with the following example:

+      (1,21)                                               (11)
     Application                                        Application
            \                                               /
+         (2,20)                 (6,16)                 (10,12)
     Interledger Module    Interledger Module    Interledger Module
               \               /       \                 /
+             (3,19)       (5,17)     (7,15)         (9,13)
               LLI-1       LLI-1       LLI-2         LLI-2
-                 \           /             \          /
+                 \  (4,18) /             \  (8,14)   /
               Local Ledger 1           Local Ledger 2

+1. The sending application uses a higher-level protocol to negotiate the address, an amount, and a cryptographic condition with the destination.
+It calls on the interledger module to send a payment with these parameters.

+2. The interledger module prepares the ILP packet, chooses the account to send the local ledger transfer to, and passes them to the local ledger interface.

+3. The local ledger interface creates a local ledger transfer, including the crytographic condition, then authorizes this transfer on the local ledger.

+4. The ledger puts the sender's funds on hold -- it does not transfer the funds to the connector -- and notifies the connector.

+5. The connector host's local ledger interface receives the notification and passes it to the interledger module.

+6. The connector's interledger module extracts the ILP packet and determines that it should forward the payment.
+The interledger module calls on the destination ledger's local ledger interface to send the second transfer, including the same condition as the sender's transfer.

+7. The local ledger interface creates a local ledger transfer, including the crytographic condition, then authorizes this transfer on the local ledger.

+8. The ledger puts the connector's funds on hold -- it does not transfer the funds to the destination -- and notifies the destination host.

+9. The destination host's local ledger interface receives the notification and passes it to the interledger module.

+10. The interledger module extracts the ILP packet and determines that the payment is for an application in this host.
+It passes the transfer data to the application.

+11. The destination application receives the notification and recognizes that funds are on hold pending the condition fulfillment.
+It checks the details of the incoming transfer against what was agreed upon with the sender.
+If checks pass, the application produces the condition fulfillment and passes it to the interledger module.

+12. The destination's interledger module passes the fulfillment to the local ledger interface.

+13. The local ledger interface submits the fulfillment to the ledger.

+14. The destination ledger validates the fulfillment against the held transfer's condition.
+If the fulfillment is valid and the transfer is not expired, the ledger executes the transfer and notifies the destination host and the connector.

+15. The connector's local ledger interface receives the fulfillment notification and passes it to the interledger module.

+16. The connector's interledger module receives the fulfillment and passes it to the local ledger interface corresponding to the source ledger.

+17. This ledger interface submits the fulfillment to the source ledger.

+18. The source ledger validates the fulfillment against the held transfer's condition.
+If the fulfillment is valid and the transfer is not expired, the ledger executes the transfer and notifies the connector and the sender's host.

+19. The sender's local ledger interface receives the fulfillment notification and passes it to the interledger module.

+20. The sender's interledger module receives the fulfillment notification and passes it to the application.

+21. The sender's application receives the fulfillment notification and reacts accordingly.

 ### Function Description

 The purpose of the interledger protocol is to enable hosts to route payments through an interconnected set of ledgers.
 This is done by passing the payments from one interledger module to another until the destination is reached.
 The interledger modules reside in hosts and connectors in the interledger system.
 The payments are routed from one interledger module to another through individual ledgers based on the interpretation of an interledger address.
-Thus, the central component of the interledger protocol is the interledger address.
+Thus, a central component of the interledger protocol is the interledger address.

 When routing payments with relatively large amounts, the connectors and the intermediary ledgers they choose in the routing process may not be trusted.
-Transport protocols on top of the interledger protocol MAY use the [hold](#holds-and-payment-reliability) mechanism provided by underlying ledgers to protect the sender and receivers from this risk.
+Holds provided by underlying ledgers MAY be used to protect the sender and receivers from this risk.
+In this case, the ILP packet contains a cryptographic condition and expiration date.

 #### Addressing